Koha-Community/kohadocs/en/source/02_administration.rst

     provisional `patron category <#patcats>`__ with no `circulation rights <#circfinerules>`__.
 That way patrons will have to come in to the library to verify their identity before given circulation rights at the library.
-Once the patron confirms their identiy the library staff can change the category to one with permissions to check items out and place holds.
+Once the patron confirms their identity the library staff can change the category to one with permissions to check items out and place holds.